Part 2: Calibration & Imaging of J1849+3024

 1. First target image

-2. Phase self-cal solution interval
+2. Phase self-calibration solution interval

-3. Derive phase self-cal solutions
+3. Derive phase self-calibration solutions

 4. Apply and image target again